 U.S.-China Cyber Relations in the Trump Era

 With China seeking to bridge the gap in core technology, cybertheft rising, and the Trump administration pushing back on certain Chinese technology practices, it is becoming ever more important to examine bilateral cyber relations between China and the United States.
 Will the two countries collaborate on developing norms to achieve common interests in this domain, or will theft and espionage constitute the totality of the relationship?
-In this Q&A, Adam Segal of the Council on Foreign Relations shares his thoughts on U.S.-China cyber relations in the Trump era.
+NBR intern Alicia Fawcett interviewed Adam Segal of the Council on Foreign Relations to learn his thoughts on U.S.-China cyber relations in the Trump era.

 Recent discussions on the rise of Chinese cyber nationalism, the manipulation of personal data, and the hardening of the U.S. foreign investment review system suggest that Sino-U.S. cyber relations are worsening.
 What areas of common ground could help mitigate escalation and promote collaboration on developing norms?

 I’m afraid I don’t think that either country can mitigate the escalation of competition in the cyber domain.
 The larger forces and trends are toward greater conflict.
 They are driven primarily by the trade relationship right now.
 In particular, the Trump administration’s concerns are with the trade deficit, Chinese industrial policy, and what it sees as the slow unraveling of the agreement between Presidents Xi Jinping and Barack Obama.
 So while the two sides share a common interest in preventing cyberattacks from escalating to actual military conflict and in preventing the proliferation of cyber capabilities to terrorists, and there is still the discussion on cybercrime, these common interests are most likely not strong enough to mitigate the larger forces.